- Hours of Operation

 Frosty Drew Observatory will open on non-public nights for groups consisting of ten or more individuals with a per student / person cost.
 If you are interested in this option please contact an Astronomer at Frosty Drew Observatory to further discuss the options we have available.

-Frosty Drew Equipment Usage by Visitors - Terms of Service
+- Frosty Drew Equipment Usage by Visitors - Terms of Service

-When visiting Frosty Drew Observatory, visitors will be utilizing sensitive scientific equipment in a supervised fashion.
+When visiting the Frosty Drew campus, visitors will be utilizing sensitive scientific equipment in a supervised fashion.
 All Frosty Drew equipment is managed by Frosty Drew astronomers and team members, who will clearly instruct all visitors on how to properly utilize our equipment.
 It is expected that all visitors understand that they are required to listen and adhere to equipment use instructions.
 This will reduce the potential for injuries among visitors as well as damage to our equipment.

 Parents with younger aged children are expected to reinforce instructions with their child on how to properly utilize our equipment, as well as monitor / supervise their actions.